NTIA/gilbert-elliot-model/README.md

 ### Selecting a model

-It is worth noting that for a given observation of an error pattern, there may be more than one set of model parameters that could yield that pattern or very similar patterns.
+It is worth noting that more than one set of model parameters could yield the same or very similar error patterns.
-Due to this, unless there is a good reason for selecting a more complicated model (such as the three- or four-parameter) models, we suggest using the two-parameter model.
+Thus, unless there is a good reason for selecting a more complicated model (such as the three- or four-parameter) models, we suggest using the two-parameter model.
 More complicated models are valid and interesting provided there is good reasoning behind their use.
 We provide the `determine_model` method as an additional tool in this process, but do not claim that it should be the primary decision maker as to which model is most appropriate in a given situation.

 ## Stochastic Behavior
 The functions `fit_hmm` and `determine_model` are stochastic in nature and also fairly slow, making them unsuitable for standard unit testing.
 To understand the functionality of each method and ensure they are working as intended, a number of random tests were performed and their results analyzed.
-This analysis is viewable at
+These analyses are viewable at
 [fit hmm distribution analysis](https://nbviewer.org/github/NTIA/gilbert-elliot-model/blob/main/tests/distribution_analysis.ipynb) and
 [determine model analysis](https://nbviewer.org/github/NTIA/gilbert-elliot-model/blob/main/tests/determine_model_tests.ipynb)